Illness took away her voice. AI created a replica she carries in her phone

 PROVIDENCE, R.I.
 (AP) — The voice Alexis “Lexi” Bogan had before last summer was exuberant.

 She loved to belt out Taylor Swift and Zach Bryan ballads in the car.
-She laughed all the time — even while corralling misbehaving preschoolers or debating politics with friends over a backyard fire pit.
+She laughed all the time.
 In high school, she was a soprano in the chorus.

 Then that voice was gone.